What is Curling?

 Strategy - The Free Guard Zone

 The Free Guard Zone is a rule implemented only a few decades ago to make curling games more exciting and strategic.
-The Free Guard Zone prevents a team from knocking the opposing team's guards out of play for the first four rocks of each end.
+The Free Guard Zone prevents a team from knocking the opposing team's guards out of play for the first five rocks of each end.
 If a guard is knocked out of play, it simply goes back to its original location, and the thrown rock is removed.
 Rocks in the house are still allowed to be removed at any time.
 Before this rule was created, many teams with leads would take out every stone and blank the entire second half of games.

 The goal in curling is to have your stones closest to the "button", or the center of the house, at the conclusion of each end.
 Only the team whose rock is closest to the button can score, and they earn one point per stone closer to the button their opponents' closest rock.
 That's a mouthful, so here are a few examples to help explain: